david-04/shortycut/src/docs/keywords.md

 Keyword bookmarks are great for quickly restoring filters and directly accessing nested pages.
 But they're also kind of a one-trick pony and always produce the same page view.
 A more versatile form are keyword searches.
-They work with websites that allow searching for things like products, news or images.
+They work with websites that allow searching for things like products, news, or images.
 Like filters and settings, the search term is usually included in the page's address:

 ```text